mate-desktop/mate-desktop.org/README.md

 ### virtualenv

-[`virtualenv`](http://www.virtualenv.org/en/latest/) is used to create a sandboxed Python environments, so you don't pollute the system Python.
-This is how a the `virtualenv` for Nikola was created.
+[`virtualenv`](http://www.virtualenv.org/en/latest/) is used to create sandboxed Python environments, so you don't pollute the system Python.
+This is how the `virtualenv` for Nikola was created.

     cd ~
     curl -O https://pypi.python.org/packages/source/v/virtualenv/virtualenv-1.10.1.tar.gz